effytech/freshservice_mcp/README.md

 ## Overview

-A powerful MCP (Model Control Protocol) server implementation that seamlessly integrates with Freshservice, enabling AI models to interact with Freshservice modules and perform various IT service management operations.
+A powerful MCP (Model Context Protocol) server implementation that seamlessly integrates with Freshservice, enabling AI models to interact with Freshservice modules and perform various IT service management operations.
 This integration bridge empowers your AI assistants to manage and resolve IT service tickets, streamlining your support workflow.

 ## Key Features